tkrisztian95/testng-elasticsearch-test-result-listener/README.md

 ```
 ### Use ServiceLoader
 To apply the TestNG listener globally you only need to create a file with name `org.testng.ITestNGListener`
-in your project's test resources directory in the following directory structure `test\resources\META-INF\services`
+in your project's test resources directory.
+Following the directory structure `test\resources\META-INF\services`
-and the file must contain the listener class's package path:
+and the file simply needs to contain the listener class's package path:

 ```
 com.ktoth.testng.elasticsearch.ElasticsearchTestResultListener
 ```

+## Elasticsearch
+### Indexes
+### Type mapping
+TODO!